-BOOKS - EXCITING NEWS: The original publisher of the U.S. hardcover Elton the Elf went out of business in 2012-2013.
-I'm happy to say that Elton the Elf has been reprinted by Book Baby and you may order copies at
+BOOKS - EXCITING NEWS 2022: The original publisher of the U.S. hardcover Elton the Elf went out of business in 2012-2013.
+I'm happy to say that Elton the Elf has been reprinted by Book Baby and you may order books at www.bookbaby.com or contact Lisa Mallen at lrmallen@gmail.com

 Growing Up